NexPlayer/Android-SDK/AWSMediaServices-NexPlayer.md

 1. Navigate to your AWS Elemental MediaPackage console
     - Expand the “Video on demand” group
-2. First you will need to create a Packaging group
+2. First, you will need to create a Packaging group
     - All you need to create the group is is an id		- Enter an ID
 		- Create the group